"Ohana means family...and family means no one gets left behind ...or forgotten." ~ ~ from Disney's Lilo and Stitch

 "Did I ever disappoint you? " said the servant; "of course I can get it"!

-"Very well" said the king, "bring it to me in 'Pesach' evening."
+said the king, "bring it to me in 'Pesach' evening."

 "'Pesach'?" asked the servant " it is one month away, I can get it to you in couple days."
 "No, no" said the king, "bring it to me as a present from you, for 'Pesach' and give it to me at the "Seder" dinner."

-"I can't hear you!" said the king.
+"I can't hear you!"

-"I hope so," said the servant louder.
+said the servant louder.

-"Hand it over," said the king.
+said the king.
 He gave him the ring with a shaking hand.
 The king took it with a big smile, he put the ring on read what was written on it.
 Then the face of the king turned over and he become sad.
 When the servant saw that the king was sad he realized that he got the right ring, and smiled.
 And on the ring there was a simple sentence in Hebrew "Gam Ze Ya-avor".
 Which means: "this too shall pass".

 This story reminds you that when you have a bad day, it will pass.
 And when you have a good day seize the moment, enjoy it, appreciate it because you should know it would not last forever.